dmenne/breathtestshiny/README.md

 By default, in this installation port 3839 is used, to avoid clashes with a Shiny server running on your server.
 Use [localhost:3839](`localhost:3839`) in your browser, or edit the file `docker-compose.yml`.

+The `docker-compose` based installation works under Linux only and uses watchtower to automatically update the Docker image when a new version of `breathtestshiny` has is available.

 ## Shinytest

-A test to be used with [shinytest](https://github.com/rstudio/shinytest) is included.
+A test for use with packate [shinytest](https://github.com/rstudio/shinytest) is included.

 To generate a new test set, use the following sequence: